colmap/colmap/doc/format.rst

     │   │   +── ...
     │   +── patch-match.cfg
     │   +── fusion.cfg
-    +── point-cloud.ply
+    +── fused.ply
-    +── mesh.ply
+    +── meshed.ply
     +── run-colmap-geometric.sh
     +── run-colmap-photometric.sh

 Here, the `images` folder contains the undistorted images, the `sparse` folder contains the sparse reconstruction with undistorted cameras, the `stereo` folder contains the stereo reconstruction results, `point-cloud.ply` and `mesh.ply` are the results of the fusion and meshing procedure, and `run-colmap-geometric.sh` and `run-colmap-photometric.sh` contain example command-line usage to perform the dense reconstruction.

 ---------------------